 The Samsung HW-Q70T soundbar has a very good stereo frequency response.
 It has a well-balanced sound profile that makes it suitable for most music genres and dialogue-heavy content.
 However, its bass doesn't extend quite as deep as the Samsung HW-Q70R or the Samsung HW-Q800T, so it may not reproduce the deepest thumps and rumbles found in bass-heavy music and movies as well.
 You can also use the 7-band graphic EQ to customize your sound.

 The Samsung HW-Q70T has a decent stereo soundstage performance.
 It sounds about as wide as the bar itself, but it doesn't do any tricks to make it sound wider than that.
 It has a good focus, so it's easy to pinpoint the location of objects in the stereo soundstage.
+For a 3.1.2 setup with a better soundstage, check out the Samsung HW-Q700A.

 Update 09/21/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th, 2020 have been updated.